 Let your doctor know if you are pregnant or breastfeeding.

-Zinc sulfate may cause any of the following side effects: nausea, vomiting, stomach pain or discomfort, diarrhoea, indigestion, irritability, headache.
+Zinc sulfate may cause any of the following side effects: nausea, vomiting, stomach pain, diarrhoea, indigestion, irritability, a feeling of weariness, and headache.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

 Inform your doctor and pharmacist if you are taking any of these medicines:

 - penicillamine (medicine used to treat rheumatoid arthritis [inflammation in the joints of fingers, wrist, feet, and ankles])